hubmapconsortium/portal-ui/README.md

 - [`portal-containers`](https://github.com/hubmapconsortium/portal-containers): Docker containers for visualization preprocessing.
 - [`airflow-dev`](https://github.com/hubmapconsortium/airflow-dev): CWL pipelines wrapping those Docker containers.
 - [`search-api`](https://github.com/hubmapconsortium/search-api/tree/master/src/elasticsearch/addl_index_transformations): The Elasticsearch index the portal uses clean up the raw Neo4J export.

+## Visualization via Vitessce

+Data visualization is an integral part of the portal, allowing users to view the results of analysis pipelines or raw uploaded data easily directly in the browser.
+How such data is processed and prepared for visualization in the client-side Javascript via [`vitessce`](https://github.com/hubmapconsortium/vitessce) can be found [here](./visualization-docs/README.md).